About MSGC

 The Maine Space Grant Consortium is overseen by a Board of Directors that is representative of the knowledge and experience to our mission.
 Grant programs and activities are guided and evaluated by the Board approved Strategic and Evaluation Plans.

-The Maine Space Grant Consortium is firmly committed to the values of diversity, equity, inclusion, and accessibility (DEI).
+The Maine Space Grant Consortium is committed to fostering a professional and welcoming environment that supports the development of a skilled and innovative workforce.
 To maximize our program’s effectiveness, we recognize that we must embed these values in our organizational expectations and daily operations.

-Ensuring that our programs embody DEI will contribute to the state’s efforts to build its youthful workforce at a time when Maine’s population is growing older.
-We also recognize that societal barriers and challenges mean we must initiate intentional measures if we hope to fully realize DEIA in all aspects of our programmatic portfolio.
+Ensuring that our programs support workforce growth and opportunity will contribute to the state’s efforts to develop its next generation of professionals at a time when Maine’s population is growing older.
+We also recognize that addressing challenges in workforce development requires proactive measures to strengthen participation across all aspects of our programmatic portfolio.

-Our program will continue to strive for DEI by:
+Our program will continue to strive for excellence in workforce development by:

-1. Proactively recruiting, retaining, and preparing a diverse workforce that reflects diversity across all levels of our organizational structure.
+• Recruiting, retaining, and preparing a highly qualified workforce across all levels of our organizational structure.

-2. Engaging and serving communities and stakeholders that are representative of the broader populations where our programs operate.
+• Engaging and serving all communities and stakeholders that contribute to the success of our programs.

-We expect that implementing a vision for DEI in these and other ways will be an ongoing and evolving process, one which our program will support and prioritize.
+We expect that implementing this vision will be an ongoing and evolving process, one which our program will support and prioritize.